 After the emergency is over you are entitled to follow-up care to be sure your condition continues to be stable.
 Your follow-up care will be covered by our plan.
-If your emergency care is provided by out-of-network providers, we will try to arrange for network providers to take over your care as soon as your medical condition and the circumstances allow.
-Any follow-up care from out-of-network providers after your emergency is over will require authorization from the plan for continued care.

 What if it wasn't a medical emergency?

 Sometimes it can be hard to know if you have a medical emergency.
 For example, you might go in for emergency care - thinking that your health is in serious danger - and the doctor may say that it wasn't a medical emergency after all.
 If it turns out that it was not an emergency, as long as you reasonably thought your health was in serious danger, we will cover your care.